 Mississippi lease agreements contain the key terms of a tenant’s time in a landlord’s property, known as a tenancy.
 The landlord and the tenant will agree on rent, responsibility for utilities, and other obligations.
-Lease agreements can be valuable tools for limit disputes between landlords and tenants, because they can make clear to each party what is expected in particular situations.
+Lease agreements can be valuable tools for limiting disputes between landlords and tenants because they can make clear to each party what is expected in particular situations.

 - Mississippi Lease Agreements: By Type (6)

 - Sublease Agreement

 Lead-Based Paint Disclosure – For a lease of any property in which the dwelling unit was constructed prior to 1978, federal law requires landlords to disclose to tenants the risks associated with lead-based paints.